wolfgangcstrack/coursework-kitten/README.md

 Louis Christopher

-#### W0t?
+#### About
 This short application was coded to generate Product ID's for the data used in our CIS22C Winter Quarter Project; it arguably does not have much use outside this project.

-deel wit it

 #### Instructions
 Compile and run!
 The console should tell you what file to put in if you didn't change any filenames.